AdobeDocs/commerce-php/src/pages/developer/components/add-admin-grid.md

 ## Overview

-Admin grids are used to represent, filter and sort various data in the Magento backend.
+Admin grids are used to represent, filter and sort various data in the Adobe Commerce and Magento Open Source backend.
 They are also used to perform mass actions such as updates and deletes.
 This tutorial will show you how to create a simple admin grid.

 ### 1. Create a backbone module